Table of Contents

 My takeaway is that I do not believe their guideline is consistent with the evidence they put forth.
 They find risk reduction with smaller amounts of red & processed meat intake even when considering a reduction of only 3 servings weekly, and as indicated above they evaluate the evidence in a biased fashion in part due to the inherent flaws of using the GRADE approach for this type of analysis.
-Additionally, while the risk of confounding is always present in observational studies and it is certainly possible unmeasured confounding may account for the observed decrease in risk, to simply state that is the explanation for their findings without providing a rationale is in my opinion inappropriate.
+Additionally, while the risk of confounding is always present in observational studies and it is certainly possible unmeasured confounding may account for the observed decrease in risk, to simply state that is the explanation for their findings without providing a rationale, particularly when they found a dose-response relationship, is in my opinion inappropriate.

 More recent research

 - Generally, with nutrition literature evidence is considered stronger when randomized trials support the large observational findings.
 When this does not occur the concern for confounding is greater.
-However, a MA of RCTs showed that replacing both red meat and lean red meat with an isocaloric equivalent of plant-based foods yielded a significant benefit for total and LDL cholesterol levels, which is thought to impart risk reduction of CV events.(Guasch-Ferré, 2019)
+However, a MA of RCTs showed that replacing both red meat and lean red meat with an isocaloric equivalent of plant-based foods yielded a significant benefit for total and LDL cholesterol levels, which is thought to reduce the risk of cardiovascular events.(Guasch-Ferré, 2019)

 - A 2020 SR/MA found processed meat increases the risk of colorectal cancer in a dose-response fashion (given a dose-response relationship it is less likely for confounding to account for the full association).(Händel, 2020)